Last Updated on March 11, 2023 by Ernests Embutnieks

-16 Ways To Fix iPad Battery Draining Fast
+Fix iPad Battery Draining Fast (15 Possible Solutions)

-Now that you’ve got enough information about your iPad’s battery draining so fast, it is time to walk you through the fixes that can put an end to your misery.
+Now that we know the possible reasons why our iPad battery drains so fast.
+It is time to walk you through the fixes that can put an end to your misery.
 Without further ado, let’s resolve the situation!

 1. Reset the iPad